benmellin/msc_project/leiden_experiment/Ben_seurat_experiment_leiden.md

 - Essentially, each MSC has an experimentally determined label of antimicrobial/nonantimicrobial.

-- We are aiming to create a unsupervised clustering based classification method for this data.
+- We are aiming to create a clustering based classification method for this data.

 - The method for this is the following: